t3nsor/us-immigration-faq/TN.md

 Although this is not explicitly stated, it appears that the intent is that the approval of Form I-129 requesting the addition of a new employer avoids the need to re-adjudicate the matter at a consular post.
 Thus, a Mexican citizen whose new employment was approved by USCIS pursuant to the filing of Form I-129 would *not* need to also have the new employer added directly on their TN visa [30][31].
 However, a visit to the consulate would obviously be necessary if the previously issued visa had already expired.

+## Is there a grace period for TN workers?
+Yes.
+The grace period for TN workers is available subject to the general rules discussed [in the general FAQ](https://github.com/t3nsor/us-immigration-faq/blob/master/general.md#if-i-am-fired-from-my-job-or-quit-what-happens-to-my-status).
+In particular, TN is one of the classifications listed in the regulations as being eligible for the grace period of up to 60 days per authorized validity period.

+During the grace period, it is possible to ask a new employer to file a TN petition so you can start a new job without leaving the US.
+However, you can't work until the petition is approved.
+Canadian TN nonimmigrants may therefore find it easier to simply leave the US and apply for TN status with the new employer at the port of entry with CBP.
+Mexican TN nonimmigrants likewise may do so if their visa is still valid (see above).

 ## How long is TN status valid for?
 A TN nonimmigrant may be admitted for up to three years [19] and may travel out of the US and seek re-admission within that three-year period [32].
 A new three-year period may be requested either by filing Form I-129, or by presenting the same documentation at the port of entry as would be required for an initial admission [33]; of course, in the case of a Mexican citizen, if their visa has expired, a new visa must be obtained as well.